 Kelp Growth and Reproduction

-Kelp begin growing at the base of the meristem, a part of the plant that consists of undifferentiated cells capable of cell division.
-Or, more simply, the place where the blades meet the stipe the part of the plant that looks like the stem (although it works differently).
-Some species of kelp can reach up to 150 feet or forty-five meters tall.
-This means that kelp forests, which are discussed in more detail below, can quickly overtake an area of the ocean floor.
-The largest kelp species can live for up to seven years, growing around 10 inches or 27 centimeters a day in the spring.
-In ideal conditions, kelp might grow up to two feet or 61 centimeters in one day.
+Kelp begins growing at the base of the meristem, a part of the plant that consists of undifferentiated cells capable of cell division.
+Or, more simply, the place where the blades meet the stem, the part of the plant that looks like the stem (although it works differently).
+Some species of this can reach up to 150 feet or forty-five meters tall.
+This means that the forests, which are discussed in more detail below, can quickly overtake an area of the ocean floor.

 Kelp Forests

 Kelp forests are sometimes compared to coral reefs and mangrove forests, although the systems do not overlap.
 They all provide similar underwater habitats for hundreds or even thousands of species.
 These include other algae, fish, and invertebrates.
-Other creatures, like marine mammals and birds, utilize kelp forests as sources of food.
+Other creatures, like marine mammals and birds, utilize its forests as sources of food.
 Some of the most commonly found invertebrates are prawns, snails, and brittle stars.
 Some of these species spend their whole lives in kelp forests, living, breeding, and dying there.
 At the same time, others use them only as a nursery, a place that provides increased protection for their young while they are most vulnerable.
-Predators are well aware of the relative safety of kelp forests and are often spotted hunting along open spaces between the kelp.

 Kelp Uses